Adam Ratajczyk

-Adam Ratajczyk (born 12 June 2002) is a Polish professional footballer who plays as a left midfielder for Ekstraklasa club Arka Gdynia.
+Adam Ratajczyk (born 12 June 2002) is a Polish professional footballer who plays as a left midfielder for II liga club Znicz Pruszków, on loan from Widzew Łódź II.

 Club career

 On 2 October 2020, he signed a four-year contract with Zagłębie Lubin.

 On 2 September 2022, Ratajczyk joined another Ekstraklasa club Stal Mielec on a season-long loan.

 Having spent the 2023–24 campaign playing for Zagłębie's reserve team, Ratajczyk moved to I liga club Arka Gdynia after signing a two-year deal on 18 June 2024.

+After terminating his contract with Arka, Ratajczyk joined Widzew Łódź's reserve team on 25 February 2026, signing a two-and-a-half-year deal.
+On 1 September 2026, he moved on loan to third tier side Znicz Pruszków for the 2026–27 season.